 Society members network with practitioners, learn about current environmental legal issues, volunteer in the Atlanta community (sometimes with practitioners), and enjoy outings in the beautiful Georgia outdoors with other law students and alumni.

-The Trusts and Estates Practice Society provides learning opportunities with local practitioners to help students interested in learning more about careers in estate planning and probate litigation.
+The Estate Planning Law Society provides learning opportunities with local practitioners to help students interested in learning more about careers in estate planning and probate litigation.

 The society gives students a platform to discuss the pros and cons of self-employment, opportunities to meet each other and local professionals, and insights into the daily challenges of this area of law.